MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-network-content.md

 ### Operational excellence

 - Simplified management using Windows Admin Center.
 Windows Admin Center is the user interface for creating and managing AKS on Azure Stack HCI.
 It can be installed on Windows 10/11 or Windows Server VM that need to be registered in Azure and are in the same domain as the Azure Stack HCI or Windows Server Datacenter cluster.
-- Integration with Azure Arc or a range of Azure services that provide additional management, maintenance, and resiliency capabilities (Azure Monitor, Azure Backup).
+- Integration with Azure Arc or a range of Azure services that provide more management, maintenance, and resiliency capabilities (Azure Monitor, Azure Backup).
 - If your Kubernetes cluster is [attached to Azure Arc][Azure Arc–enabled Kubernetes service], you can [manage your Kubernetes cluster using GitOps][].
 To review best practices for connecting a hybrid Kubernetes cluster to Azure Arc, see the [Azure Arc hybrid management and deployment for Kubernetes clusters][] scenario.
 - The Azure Stack HCI platform also helps to simplify virtual networking for AKS on Azure Stack HCI clusters by providing the "underlying" network in a highly available manner.